NAKITARE00/TIDMAT/backend/modules.md

-# Decentralized Data Marketplace Move Modules
+# TIDMAT Move Modules

-This documentation outlines the APIs available in the Campaign, Escrow, and Contribution modules of the decentralized data marketplace.
+This documentation outlines the APIs available in the Campaign, Escrow, and Contribution modules of TIDMAT.

-## 1. Campaign Module (`marketplace::campaign`)
+## 1. Campaign Module (`tidmat::campaign`)

 The Campaign module manages data collection campaigns with configurable parameters and reward distribution.